Alison Briggs

 Norfolk County District Attorney’s Office

 Alison served as victim witness advocate under District Attorney, now Congressman, William R. Keating for three years after graduating college.
-She supported victims of domestic violence in navigating the legal system and worked hand in hand with prosecutors, police officers, and defense attorneys on a daily basis.
+She supported victims of domestic violence in navigating the legal system and worked hand-in-hand with prosecutors, police officers, and defense attorneys on a daily basis.
 It was this job that drove her to social work school to find ways to better support people in crisis.
 This work also provided a strong foundation in criminal procedure as Alison was the person tasked with explaining the law and case progression to victims and witnesses.

-Alison pursued her Master’s of Social Work while working full time at the District Attorney’s office.
+Alison pursued her Master’s of Social Work while working full-time at the District Attorney’s office.
 Two to three evenings a week she would leave the courthouse and head to class or her field placement.
 She completed two comprehensive field placements as part of her Master’s program.
 First she served as community support worker with Bridge Over Troubled Waters, manning the mobile outreach van, in the evenings after work, providing services to at risk, homeless youth.
 Her second field placement was with her future employer, the Home For Little Wanderers in the Safe at Home Program.

 The Home For Little Wanderers